dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/request-response.md

 ## Adapters

-Now that both `Body` and `BodyPipe` properties are available for `HttpRequest` and `HttpResponse`, what happens when you set `Body` to a different stream?
+Now that both `Body` and `BodyReader/BodyWriter` properties are available for `HttpRequest` and `HttpResponse`, what happens when you set `Body` to a different stream?
 In 3.0, a new set of adapters automatically adapt each type to the other.
-For example, if you set `HttpRequest.Body` to a new stream, `HttpRequest.BodyPipe` is automatically set to a new `PipeReader` that wraps `HttpRequest.Body`.
-The same behavior applies to setting the `BodyPipe` property.
-If `HttpResponse.BodyPipe` is set to a new `PipeWriter`, the `HttpResponse.Body` is automatically set to a new stream that wraps `HttpResponse.BodyPipe`.
+For example, if you set `HttpRequest.Body` to a new stream, `HttpRequest.BodyReader` is automatically set to a new `PipeReader` that wraps `HttpRequest.Body`.

 ## StartAsync